ReactiveHTML/rimmel/README.md

 Rimmel is closely following the above standardisation initiatives and aims to align with them as they develop or new usage patterns emerge.

-# Examples, examples, examples
+# Examples, examples, examples 🛟

 There are several collections on Stackblitz that can get you started, give you inspiration or show you advanced design patterns.

+There are several collections on Stackblitz that can get you started, give you inspiration or show you advanced design patterns.

-[The Basics](https://stackblitz.com/@dariomannu/collections/rimmel-js-getting-started) - A good place to start off.
+[The Basics](https://stackblitz.com/@dariomannu/collections/rimmel-js-getting-started) 🧺 A good place to start off.
 Simple examples for simple tasks.

-[The Collection](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments) - Streams-Oriented programming examples using Rimmel.
+[The Collection](https://stackblitz.com/@dariomannu/collections/rimmel-js-experiments) 🧞 Streams-Oriented programming examples using Rimmel.

 ### Experiments
 Cutting-edge things you can do with Rimmel.
 Still being refined here and there, but will show you where things are moving and bring some inspiration.

-[Web Components](https://stackblitz.com/@dariomannu/collections/web-components) - Experimental support for custom elements and web components in streams-oriented style.
+[Web Components](https://stackblitz.com/@dariomannu/collections/web-components) 🧩 Experimental support for custom elements and web components in streams-oriented style.

-[Web Workers](https://stackblitz.com/@dariomannu/collections/web-workers) - Experiments running your Rimmel components inside web workers
+[Web Workers](https://stackblitz.com/@dariomannu/collections/web-workers) 🛠️ Experiments running your Rimmel components inside web workers

-[Novel Design Patterns](https://stackblitz.com/@dariomannu/collections/novel-design-patterns) - What makes streams-oriented programming different
+[Novel Design Patterns](https://stackblitz.com/@dariomannu/collections/novel-design-patterns) 📖 What makes streams-oriented programming different

-[Observable Polyfill](https://stackblitz.com/@dariomannu/collections/observable-polyfill) - streams-oriented examples for the [observable-polyfill](https://github.com/keithamus/observable-polyfill/).
+[Observable Polyfill](https://stackblitz.com/@dariomannu/collections/observable-polyfill) 🧴 streams-oriented examples for the [observable-polyfill](https://github.com/keithamus/observable-polyfill/).

-[Native Observables](https://stackblitz.com/orgs/github/ReactiveHTML/collections/native-observables-in-rimmel-js) - Experiments using native Observables.
+[Native Observables](https://stackblitz.com/orgs/github/ReactiveHTML/collections/native-observables-in-rimmel-js) 👶 Experiments using native Observables.

 ### The classics

 #### TodoMVC 🗒️
 The reference implementation to compare apples with apples.

-[TodoMVC 1](https://stackblitz.com/edit/rimmel-todomvc) - A size-packed version in 100 lines of code, just for a quick glance and people who like concise code
+[TodoMVC 1](https://stackblitz.com/edit/rimmel-todomvc) 🥇 A size-packed version in 100 lines of code, just for a quick glance and people who like concise code

-[TodoMVC 2](https://stackblitz.com/edit/rimmel-todomvc-expanded) - A more human-readable, expanded version if you want to examine more in detail what's going on.
+[TodoMVC 2](https://stackblitz.com/edit/rimmel-todomvc-expanded) 🥈 A more human-readable, expanded version if you want to examine more in detail what's going on.

-This TodoMVC implementation uses [ObservableTypes](https://github.com/reactivehtml/observable-types), a reactive Collection with streams-oriented programming in mind.
+This TodoMVC implementation uses [ObservableTypes](https://github.com/reactivehtml/observable-types) 🪞, a reactive Collection with streams-oriented programming in mind.

 #### Tic-Tac-Toe 🎮
 Here's a version of Tic Tac Toe made with Observable Streams

-[TicTacToe](https://stackblitz.com/edit/tic-tac-toe-rimmeljs) - a fairly-compressed and minimalistic version of the game
+[TicTacToe](https://stackblitz.com/edit/tic-tac-toe-rimmeljs) 🎮 a fairly-compressed and minimalistic version of the game

-[TicTacToe (barebones)](https://stackblitz.com/edit/barebones-tic-tac-toe) - a barebones version of the game in 45 lines of code, an example for the bundlephobic to see how much we can squeeze our code
+[TicTacToe (barebones)](https://stackblitz.com/edit/barebones-tic-tac-toe) 🕹️ a barebones version of the game in 45 lines of code, an example for the bundlephobic to see how much we can squeeze our code

-#### A Colour Picker 🪅
+#### A Colour Picker 🌈
 In a component like a colour picker there's a lot of derived state to manage, from various inputs and controls, mouse and touch actions, copy-paste, drag'n'drop.
 RxJS can handle these without blinking an eye whilst Rimmel just glues them together.